nixon-voxell/apu_final_year_project/design_impl.typ

   ```
 ]

+In this particular example, a system is created to detect network disconnection using the state transition system schedule (```rs OnEnter(Connection::Disconnected)```).
+Once the state transition is triggered, the system will run, and the fields inside the `MainMenuFunc` will be altered.

+_\*Note: A system in Bevy looks exactly just like a normal Rust function with the exception that the arguments are restricted to system parameters (e.g. queries, resources, commands, etc.)._

 #pagebreak()

 === Blender Asset Workflow

 #figure(caption: [Blenvy], image("assets/blenvy.png", height: 20em))

-Blenvy is an tool for using Blender as the level editor for Bevy.
+Blenvy is a tool for using Blender as the level editor for Bevy.
 At the time of writing this report, Bevy has yet to developed a functional editor.
 The first step of the Blenvy workflow is to create assets within Blender.
 Next, using the Blenvy's Blender add-on, users can attach components to the objects in Blender: